hobornemann/Dashboard/README.md

 h) Overloaded functions
 > Two similar functions could have been structured as one overloaded function (I didn't have time to look into how to do that).

+i) Validation:
+> Lacking validation for the cityName & countryCode when changing location for the weather forecasts (I ran out of time)

 ## 5. Roadmap